The dedicated legal team of Caputo & Mariotti

 Injuries during birth aren’t uncommon.
 According to Stanford Children’s Health, birth trauma is more commonly found when non-traditional delivery methods are used.
 These include c-sections and when a vacuum or forceps are used in delivery.

-Fortunately, many newborns that experience minor injuries in birth get it resolved without treatment.
+Fortunately, many newborns that experience minor injuries at birth get it resolved without treatment.
 However, there are instances birth injuries can be avoided yet are caused by the negligence of medical professionals.

 Statistics show that in 2006, over 157,700 birth injuries affecting moms and their babies could have been avoided.
 These accounted for about half of all birth injuries that year.